 Housing-access and jobs-access bills were passed into law in 2021.

 In a 2010 study, Barred from Housing, the Reentry Project asked the Chicago Housing Authority to end automatic rejection of applicants who were on probation less than five years.
 Instead, CHA was asked to inform applicants that there is an appeal process available, and allow those who are denied to present a case that they have changed their lives.
 By 2013, the CHA adopted this appeals process, and the Reentry Project began to advocate the housing pilots.
 In 2016, Cook County’s housing authority adopted a similar process for use during the initial application phase.

 The Reentry Project designed a housing pilot enacted by the Chicago and Cook County housing authorities.
 The pilots allow select reentry service providers to certify 50 high-performing clients for access to subsidized housing.
 Instead of imposing a five-year wait, the housing authorities allow certified returning citizens to access a housing unit or rejoin family that lives in subsidized housing.
 Both pilots were fully implemented by December 2017.

-The Reentry Project is managed by a Steering Committee of formerly incarcerated women and men, service providers, educators and advocates.
-It addresses barriers to community reentry, with a focus on improving access to housing and employment.
+The Reentry Project is managed by a steering committee of formerly incarcerated women and men, service providers, educators, and advocates.